turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### RenderPath2D
 [[Header]](../WickedEngine/RenderPath2D.h) [[Cpp]](../WickedEngine/RenderPath2D.cpp)
 Capable of handling 2D rendering to offscreen buffer in Render() function, or just the screen in Compose() function.
 It has some functionality to render wiSprite and wiFont onto rendering layers and stenciling with 3D rendered scene.
+It has a [GUI](#gui) that is automatically updated and rendered if any elements have been added to it.

 ### RenderPath3D
 [[Header]](../WickedEngine/RenderPath3D.h) [[Cpp]](../WickedEngine/RenderPath3D.cpp)